shane5ul/pyReSpect-time/README.md

 # pyReSpect-time

-Extract continuous and discrete relaxation spectra from stress relaxation modulus G(t)
+Extract continuous and discrete relaxation spectra from stress relaxation modulus G(t).
+The papers which describe the method and test cases are:

++ Shanbhag, S., "pyReSpect: A Computer Program to Extract Discrete and Continuous Spectra from Stress Relaxation Experiments", Macromolecular Theory and Simulations, **2019**, 1900005 [doi: 10.1002/mats.201900005].
++ Takeh, A. and Shanbhag, S. "A computer program to extract the continuous and discrete relaxation spectra from dynamic viscoelastic measurements", Appl.
+Rheol. **2013**, 23, 24628.

 ## Files